Rai Parveen Mahal, Orchha

 Relentlessly the past presses into the present.

-“Views Through Watered Opal”
+from “Views Through Watered Opal”